-The archives were catalogued professionally in 2015 and the catalogue has been published on the Janus website here.
+The archives were catalogued professionally in 2015 and the Society’s archive is available to view on ArchiveSearch.

 Access to all these records is welcomed for the purpose of any bona fide research.
 If you would like to access the archives please follow the link above to the Janus site.